deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "How'd you meet?
 There's not a lot of us out here.
 She an abductee?"

 Regaari made an affirmative ducking nod.
-"Yes, about…eleven Gaori years ago now, one of our settler transports was raided by mercenaries working for an-" he raised his paws and made a '*finger quotes*' gesture that Xiù had been fond of, only realising that the effect was spoiled a little by his missing paw after he'd done it. "'*Unauthorized researcher*'."
+"Yes, about...eleven Gaori years ago now, one of our settler transports was raided by mercenaries working for an-" he raised his paws and made a '*finger quotes*' gesture that Xiù had been fond of, only realising that the effect was spoiled a little by his missing paw after he'd done it. "'*Unauthorized researcher*'."

 He snorted.
 "So the Corti Directorate claims, anyway.
 They killed all the males and abducted the females and cubs."